hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 | HyperSQL   | --         |
 | Derby      | --         |

-Other extra features related to lockinsg such as FOR SHARE, WAIT, SKIP LOCKED, and table/column narrowing are not implemented in the FOR UPDATE clause, since they represent more exotic uses of locking and don't add value to normal usage of it.
+**Note**: Other extra features related to locking such as FOR SHARE, WAIT, SKIP LOCKED, and table/column narrowing are not implemented in the FOR UPDATE clause, since they represent more exotic uses of locking and don't add value to normal usage of it.

-*Note*: Because of the internals of the SQL Server engine, some version of this database may lock entire data pages rather than single rows.
+**Note**: Because of the internals of the SQL Server engine, some version of this database may lock entire data pages rather than single rows.
 Use locks with caution in this database.